engineersamuel/splog/README.md

 #### 0.0.4 -- Oct 11th 2013

-* Push a massive speed increase by transpiling the ruby regex to egrep regex and filtering all match forward regexs through open3 to perform pattern matching on.
-The main regex for the current line is still ruby since egrep has no such thing as matching groups which are core to my design
+* Implemented a massive speed increase by transpiling the ruby regex to egrep regex and filtering all match forward regexs through open3 to perform pattern matching on.
+The main regex for the current line is still ruby since egrep has no such thing as matching groups which are core to my design.
+This change resulted in around a 1200% speed improvement!

 #### 0.0.3 -- Oct 11th 2013